 Condition of interest:

 Studies that include patients experiencing functional seizures will be included.
 For this review, the presence of functional seizures will be accepted by manuscript sample description – however, method of diagnosis (i.e., VEEG) will be recorded and discussed in terms of possible implications for bias.
 Due to the issue of nomenclature inherent in functional seizures we will not require evidence/comment that included participants hold a specific diagnosis.
-Patient samples that report a majority patients (over 50%) have a co-morbid diagnosis of epileptic and functional seizures will be excluded.
+Patient samples that report a majority of patients (over 50%) have a co-morbid diagnosis of epileptic and functional seizures will be excluded.

 Participants